doctea/parameters/README.md

 - Make envor2 and talkie use this library
  - Hmm, adapted envor2 to use this, but doesn't work; suspect requires too much memory for the Nano to handle?
 - Docs/examples how to use the library in a project from scratch
+- Provide a manager class that encapsulates all the annoying stuff like setting up and checking hte values (currently need to add code to do this in your app, see sidenhancy and usb_midi_clocker for examples)

 ### Classes and structure